paulologeh/dodgechat/README.md

   <img src="images/product12.png" width="400"/>
 </div>

-Dodgechat is an app to help you connect with friends while keeping up with the latest on dodge coin
+Dodgechat is an app to help you connect with fellow dodge coin enthusiasts

 ### Built With